scybulski/laravel-validator-color/README.md

 ```php
 scybulski\Validator\Color\ServiceProvider::class
 ```
-Then you can use the rules in a Controller or Form Request as following as following.
+Then you can use the rules in a Controller or Form Request as following.
 ```php
 use Illuminate\Foundation\Http\FormRequest;